How to Dissolve Pool Stabilizer (CYA) - Complete Guide

 Direct Addition Method

-While not recommended due to potential staining and uneven distribution, you can add stabilizer directly to your pool if necessary.
+While not recommended due to the risk of etching surfaces and uneven distribution, you can add stabilizer directly to your pool if necessary.

 - Ensure proper circulation: Run your pool pump and filter system continuously during and after addition.

-- Broadcast evenly: Sprinkle the stabilizer evenly across the pool surface, avoiding concentrated areas that might cause staining.
+- Broadcast evenly: Sprinkle the stabilizer evenly across the pool surface, avoiding concentrated areas where granules can settle and etch the surface.

 - Brush immediately: Use a pool brush to disperse any granules that settle on the bottom.
-Undissolved stabilizer can temporarily stain pool surfaces.
+Undissolved stabilizer is acidic and can permanently etch pool surfaces (especially plaster) where granules settle, so brush them up promptly.

 - Maintain circulation: Keep your pump running 24/7 for at least 48 hours to ensure complete mixing.